GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex2.md

    in Mauritius.
     1. Select area or location: Zoom to Mauritius on the map or use the search bar.
 To mark the main island there are three options.
-You can draw a box, draw a polygon or upload a geoJOSN file with your boundaries.
+You can draw a box, draw a polygon or upload a GeoJOSN file with your boundaries.
 In this case, use one of the first two options to mark Mauritius.
     2. Name and description: give your export the name “Mauritius financial institutions” and add a short description of your export.